openebs-archive/openebs-docs/docs/setupstoragepools.md

 kubectl apply -f openebs-storageclasses.yaml
 ```

-Running the application using the following command.
+Run the application using the following command.

 ```
 cd demo/percona
 kubectl apply -f demo-percona-mysql-pvc.yaml
 ```

 The Percona application now runs inside the `test-mntdir` storage pool.

-Similarly you can create a storage pool for different applications as per requirement.
+Similarly, you can create a storage pool for different applications as per requirement.